-- 1. Use the instructions and the equipment provided in a good shotgun cleaning kit.
-For recommendations, see your Remington® Authorized Gunsmith or dealer. - 2.
-Select the correct gauge cleaning brush and attach the brush to the cleaning rod. - 3.
-Put the cleaning brush into gun cleaning solvent. - 4.
-Push the cleaning rod through the barrel several times. - 5.
-Push the correct size cleaning patch through the bore. - 6.
-Repeat several times using a clean patch each time until the patch is not dirty. - 7.
-Remove all shooting residue from the locking notch in the barrel.
-See Picture 17.
+- Use the instructions and the equipment provided in a good cleaning kit.
+For recommendations, see your Remington Authorized Gunsmith. - 2.
+Select the correct caliber cleaning brush and attach the brush to the cleaning rod. - 3.
+Put the cleaning brush into the gun cleaning solvent. - 4.
+Push the cleaning brush through the barrel several times.

+NOTE: Always clean the barrel from the muzzle to the chamber.